ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Sure!
-Here are four jokes related to software engineering and cybersecurity:

-1. Why did the programmer go broke?
-Because he lost his domain in a phishing attack.
+1. Why did the software engineer go broke?
+Because he lost his domain in a hacker attack!

+2. Why was the computer cold?
+It left its Windows open!

+3. Why don't programmers like nature?
+It has too many bugs!

-2. Why did the cybersecurity expert bring a ladder to work?
-Because he heard the system had high-level security.
+4. Why did the cybersecurity expert bring a ladder to the office?
+To reach new heights in network security!

-3. Why do programmers always mix up Christmas and Halloween?
-Because Oct 31 == Dec 25.

-4. Why did the software engineer get stuck at the grocery store?
-Because the shopping cart had a buffer overflow.

-Note: Please keep in mind that these jokes are meant to be lighthearted and may not be suitable for all audiences.

 [
-Thu Jul 13 01:49:00 UTC 2023
+Fri Jul 14 01:48:28 UTC 2023
  ]